marco-oliva/mvtool/README.md

 # MVTool

-Tool to extract the lifting and sequences index from a set of VCF files to be used by `moni-align`
+Tool to extract lifting and sequences index from a set of VCF files to be used by `moni-align`

 ### Docker ###